wpmetabox/docsv2/docs/extensions/meta-box-geolocation.md

 ### Multiple addresses

-In case you have multiple "group" of address fields, such as address details for head office and address details for a company branch.
-In each group, there are an autocomplete address field.
-And it will autopopulate only fields in the group, e.g. the address for head office only populates the fields in the head office group, not in the company branch.
+In case you have multiple "groups" of address fields, such as address details for head office and address details for a company branch.
+In each group, there is an autocomplete address field.
+And it will auto-populate only fields in the group, e.g. the address for head office only populates the fields in the head office group, not in the company branch.

 In this case, please set another attribute `'address_field' => 'address_id'` for *each* field in the group.
 See an example code below: